Viola Bartlette

-Viola Bartlette was a blues singer and actress who recorded on Black Swan Records and Paramount Records.
+Viola Bartlette was an American blues singer and actress, who recorded on Black Swan Records and Paramount Records.
 She was from Baltimore.
-She recorded under the pseudonym Ida Lewis for Silvertone.
+Bartlette recorded under the pseudonym Ida Lewis for Silvertone Records.

 She often was a backup singer for Lovie Austin and accompanied Lovie Austin's Blue Serenaders band and Blythe's Sinful Five on records.
-Johnny Dodds accompanied Bartlette on records in the 1920s.
+Johnny Dodds accompanied Bartlette on recordings made in the 1920s.
 Clarinetist Jimmy O'Bryant backed her on session recordings during 1923 to 1926.
 She also recorded with Kid Ory.